reagento/dishka/README.md

     service = request_container.get(Service)  # same service instance
 # since we exited the context manager, the connection is now closed

-# new subcontainer with a new lifespan for request processing
+# new subcontainer to have a new lifespan for request processing
 with container() as request_container:
     service = request_container.get(Service)  # new service instance
 ```